samiuens/machines/docs/systems/windows/bitlocker-hwe.md

 - Install [Samsung Magician](https://semiconductor.samsung.com/consumer-storage/support/tools/)
 - Complete the following steps in the software:
   - Enable "Encrypted Drive"
-  - *If the drive shows "enabled" or "ready to enable" already, a secure erase is needed*
+  - *If the drive shows "enabled" or "ready to enable" already, a secure erase is needed* (like in the next step)
+- Now you have to "Secure Erase" the drive.
+This is possible via the bios or the Samsung Secure Erase (found in the Magician App)
 - The hardware encryption is now ready to be activated!

 ## 2. Windows installation